 Refuge Part I and Part II are 2 huge digital compilations released by Ripcord Records to raise money for the UK charity Refuge, who support women and children who have suffered domestic abuse, through providing a national helpline, accommodation, offering advocacy, support in the community, among other services.
 Refuge: Part I spans a wide range of 72 (!) post-rock and math rock artists from 22 countries, providing over 7 hours of music, while Refuge: Part II covers an impressive spectrum of post-/black/sludge metal and features 78 bands from 22 countries, providing over 8 hours of music.

 Today, we urge you to take part, support this great project and experience a true musical journey and enjoy tons of inspirations in the process.
 We sat down with nine artists and bands engaged in the “Refuge” project and received a tremendous amount of interesting feedback on the domestic abuse issue, their take on the current pandemic crisis and its impact on their local music communities, and a lot more.
-All guests provided us with a plethora of other bands tips, special inspirational Spotify playlists, and some tips & tricks regarding online marketing for idnependent bands, so there’s a ton of interesting stuff to process and get inspired!
+All guests provided us with a plethora of other bands’ tips, special inspirational Spotify playlists, and some tips & tricks regarding digital marketing services for independent bands, so there’s a ton of interesting stuff to process and get inspired!
 See the full multi-artist interview below!

 𝐼𝑛 𝑡ℎ𝑒 𝑈𝐾, 𝑡𝑤𝑜 𝑤𝑜𝑚𝑒𝑛 𝑎𝑟𝑒 𝑚𝑢𝑟𝑑𝑒𝑟𝑒𝑑 𝑝𝑒𝑟 𝑤𝑒𝑒𝑘 𝑏𝑦 𝑎 𝑝𝑎𝑟𝑡𝑛𝑒𝑟 𝑜𝑟 𝑒𝑥-𝑝𝑎𝑟𝑡𝑛𝑒𝑟 𝑎𝑛𝑑 𝑑𝑜𝑚𝑒𝑠𝑡𝑖𝑐 𝑎𝑏𝑢𝑠𝑒 𝑖𝑠 𝑡ℎ𝑒 𝑠𝑖𝑛𝑔𝑙𝑒 𝑚𝑜𝑠𝑡 𝑞𝑢𝑜𝑡𝑒𝑑 𝑟𝑒𝑎𝑠𝑜𝑛 𝑓𝑜𝑟 𝑏𝑒𝑐𝑜𝑚𝑖𝑛𝑔 ℎ𝑜𝑚𝑒𝑙𝑒𝑠𝑠.